The Clan Donald Estate

 CDLT’s estate is centred around the ruin of Armadale Castle and its beautiful surrounding gardens.
 A five-star visitor attraction, our commercial enterprises include:

-- Self-catering properties: Armadale Castle Cabins, Forester’s Cottage, and The Flora Apartment.
+- Self-catering properties: Armadale Castle Cabins, Forester’s Cottage, The Flora Apartment and The Lady Margaret Apartment.

 - Armadale Castle Ruin and Gardens, a significant arboretum of rare trees, shrubs and flowers originally laid out in the 19th century by the then Lord Macdonald.